-Additionally, the Peraza Agreement provides that in the event Ms. Peraza suffers as Involuntary Termination within three months before, or within 18 months following, the effective date of a Change of Control (as defined in the Peraza Agreement) of the Company, then, in addition to all base salary and accrued and unused vacation benefits earned through the date of termination at the rate then in effect at the time of termination, less standard deductions and withholdings, Ms. Peraza shall be entitled to receive: (i) during the period commencing on the date of Ms. Peraza's termination and ending on the date twelve months after the effective date of the termination (the "Change of Control Severance Period"), an amount equal to the greater of (a) the monthly base salary which Ms. Peraza was receiving immediately prior to the Involuntary Termination or (b) the monthly base salary which Ms. Peraza was receiving immediately prior to the Change of Control, in each case, in accordance with the Company's standard payroll practices; (ii) the average bonus paid by the Company to Ms. Peraza for services during each of the three 12-month periods (or such shorter period of time during which Ms. Peraza was eligible for a bonus) prior to the Involuntary Termination date, which payments shall be paid during the Change of Control Severance Period in accordance with the Company's standard payroll practices; and (iii) accelerated vesting of 100% of any outstanding and unvested stock awards held by Ms. Peraza at such time (including both time-based and performance-based stock awards).
-The Company has also agreed to reimburse for, or continue to pay for, health care benefits during the 12 months after the date of Involuntary Termination following a Change in Control, or such date when she is no longer eligible for such benefits under applicable law.
+Reason within three months before, or within 18 months following, a Change in Control (as defined in the Szekeres Agreement) of the Company, then, in lieu of the above benefits, Mr. Szekeres shall be entitled to receive: (i) a lumpsum payment equal to his annual base salary then in effect, less required deductions and withholdings; (ii) the greater of his target performance bonus then in effect or his performance bonus paid in the year preceding the year in which termination occurs, in each case, less required deductions and withholdings; and (iii) accelerated vesting of 100% of any outstanding and unvested stock awards held by Mr. Szekeres at such time (including both time-based and performance-based stock awards).
+The Company also agreed to reimburse for, or continue to pay for, health care benefits during the 12 months after the date of termination following a Change in Control, or such date when he is no longer eligible for such benefits under applicable law.